Blizzardfur-Maxxx/JSONScript-plus-Compiler/README.md

 To use the compiler, follow these steps:

-1. Create a JSON file containing a program written in the custom language.
+1. Create a JSON file containing a program written in JSONScript.
 2. Run the compiler script, passing the path to the JSON file as a command-line argument.
 3. The compiler will generate equivalent Python code and execute it, displaying any output produced.

 ## Example

-Here's a simple example of a program written in the custom language:
+Here's a simple example of a program written in JSONScript:

 ```json
 {